 Business law, which covers both state and federal statutes, generally encompasses issues such as stocks, investments, workplace safety, employment laws, and the environment.
 Commercial law is a set of regulations that govern commercial transactions.

 Business owners are often fiercely independent individuals, and would love nothing more than to manage their own business transactions.
 But when it comes to the complex rules and regulations surrounding commercial and business litigation, even the most experienced business owners need effective legal counsel.
-Don’t put your company at risk by trying to handle you own commercial legal matters.
-Speak to a corporate attorney in our Ohio office before it’s too late at 800-318-9815 so we can help you with your situation.
+Do not put your company at risk by trying to handle you own commercial legal matters.
+Speak to a corporate attorney in our Ohio office before it is too late at 800-318-9815 so we can help you with your situation.

 What types of business/commercial law cases does Burg Simpson handle?